 Which Institutions have adopted this Policy?
-This Policy applies to member Institutions (except Keck Graduate Institute) that compose The Claremont Colleges.
+This Policy applies to member Institutions that compose The Claremont Colleges.

-The Claremont Colleges is composed of seven (7) individual Institutions2:
+The Claremont Colleges is composed of seven (7) individual Institutions:

 - Pomona College

 - Claremont Graduate University

 - Scripps College

 - Claremont McKenna College

 - Harvey Mudd College

 - Pitzer College

-- Keck Graduate Institute (this Policy does not apply to Keck Graduate Institute)
+- Keck Graduate Institute

-Collectively, the member Institutions (except for Keck Graduate Institute) are referred to as TCC throughout this Policy.
+Collectively, the member Institutions are referred to as TCC throughout this Policy.

 The Policy, while identical across TCC, is adopted and overseen by each individual Institution.

 This Policy does not alter any institutional obligations under federal disability laws, including the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973.
 Parties and witnesses may request reasonable accommodations for disclosed disabilities to the Title IX Coordinator or Human Resources professional at any point before or during the Title IX Grievance Process.
 The Title IX Coordinator and/or Human Resources professional will submit any request for reasonable accommodation to the appropriate department for review and response.
 The Title IX Coordinator and/or Human Resources professional will not affirmatively provide disability accommodations that have not been specifically requested by an individual, even where the individual may be receiving accommodations in other institutional programs and activities.